esanmiguelc/Mastermind/README.md

 Download the repo, in a ruby shell load 'board.rb'

+type "s" when ready to begin the game

 The player thinks of a pattern and the computer will attempt to get the correct answer.

 The game will ask you to think of a pattern it can be any sequence of 4 colors, the available colors are: